jchene/42-snow-crash/level00/README.md

 - This `42hDRfypTqqnw` was clearly a hashed password for the user flag01

-- I know i can use `John the Ripper` to bruteforce a hashed password
+- We know we can use `John the Ripper` to bruteforce a hashed password

-- Maybe it is already installed on the machine: I try the command `john`
+- Maybe it is already installed on the machine: We try the command `john`

 - The terminal responds: `-bash: /usr/sbin/john: Permission denied`